Subspace method of moments for ab initio 3-D single-particle cryo-EM reconstruction: Subspace method of moments

 We can find accurate quadrature rules when the basis functions are appropriately chosen.
 However, evaluation using these rules may be prohibitively expensive in practice.
 As a result, we often choose to use inexact quadrature, which is computationally more efficient.
 Importantly, it has been shown in~\cite{khoo2023deep} that high-quality \textit{ab initio} models can be obtained from the first two moments, even when inexact quadrature is used during reconstruction, provided that the unknown 3-D volume is represented by a neural network.
 Additional evidence is presented in Section~\ref{sec:recoverEstimatedMoMs}, where we perform \textit{ab initio} modeling using synthetic image datasets.
 In that setting, the use of exact quadrature would be computationally infeasible on standard desktop machines.
 Nevertheless, our reconstruction algorithms are able to recover satisfactory \textit{ab initio} models efficiently using inexact quadrature throughout the computation.

 Using the same quadrature rule, we approximate the subspace moments as

 The estimated subspace moments $\overline M_c^{(k)}=\mathcal{P}_{U^{(k)}}^{(k)}(\overline M^{(k)})$, for $k=1,2,3$, can be computed efficiently from the data using the method in Section \ref{sec:estimation}.
-Substituting these expressions into the subspace MoM problem in~\eqref{eqn:reducedcost}, we reformulate it as an optimization problem over the expansion coefficients $(a,b)$, given by
+Substituting these expressions into the SubspaceMoM problem in~\eqref{eqn:reducedcost}, we reformulate it as an optimization problem over the expansion coefficients $(a,b)$, given by

 where the subspace moments $\cM^{(k)}_c[a,b](\Xi^{\otimes k})$ are evaluated using~\eqref{eqn:Mc1}-\eqref{eqn:Mc3}.
 We use the same notation $\mathcal{C}$ to denote the constraints on $(a,b)$ as in \eqref{eqn:originalMoM} and \eqref{eqn:reducedcost}.
 In this work, we choose the weights to be $\lambda_k=\frac{1}{\Vert \overline M_c^{(k)} \Vert_F^2}$, which is equivalent to minimizing the relative error with equal weighting across the three moment orders.
 Alternative choices for the weights have been proposed in~\cite{Sharon_2020,doi:10.1137/22M1503828}.
 While our algorithm can be adapted to accommodate those alternatives, we find that the current choice leads to significantly faster convergence in practice.